 We’ve all had that busy morning when we reached for the carrot sticks to pack in lunch boxes only to realize that we’re out, and we throw in a few Oreos instead.
 Trust us, no child has ever suffered malnutrition or fallen victim to childhood obesity based upon a rare deviation from the nutritional plan.
 How do you know you’re not just a slack mom?
 You ran out of carrot sticks—which means somebody’s eating right most of the time.
 Make a grocery list and tackle it again tomorrow.

 Our kids are exposed to more media (tv, movies, music and online content) than ever before.
 And while we encourage our moms to be smart about the amount and type of media their kids see and hear, there will come a day when they are exposed to something inappropriate.
 In fiction, you might be able to just go “off the grid” and move to a cabin in the mountains where your kids see nothing but nature.
-But in real life, our best effort means fighting this fight every day (use our tools like the iMOM Media Monitor and our Family Internet Contract to help out) and never giving up!
+But in real life, our best effort means fighting this fight every day (use our tools like the iMOM Movie Monitor and our Family Internet Contract to help out) and never giving up!